 Polytechnic University of Catalonia, Barcelona

 The Polytechnic University of Barcelona has a range of programs and departments focused on architecture, design, and engineering, with a strong emphasis on sustainability.
 Many students and faculty are engaged in research related to improving the technology related to bamboo construction.

 Indonesia boasts some of the most impressive bamboo structures on earth, so it’s a natural destination to learn more about the properties of this miraculous grass.
 And there’s no better place to admire the stunning potential of bamboo architecture than at the Green School in Bali.

 The Green School was set up in 2005 to train students for a future in sustainable living, environmental stewardship, and global citizenship.
 A decade later, Green School co-founder John Hardy launched Bamboo U, in collaboration with Orin Hardy and Maria Farrugia.
 Today, an elite faculty of innovative engineers and designers lead online and in-person courses highlighting the astonishing potential and practicality of bamboo construction as a greener, more sustainable solution.
 From one-day tours to 11-week immersion courses, no place on earth offers a comparable education in bamboo.

 Take a look at our feature article about Bamboo U to learn more.

 Natural Building Costa Rica

-Natural Building Costa Rica is a private school, located in the picturesque Diamante Valley, offers fantastic retreats and workshops focussing on bamboo.
+Natural Building Costa Rica is a private school, located in the picturesque Diamante Valley, offers fantastic retreats and workshops focusing on bamboo.
 Week-long immersion courses cover all topics of bamboo cultivation, harvesting, design, engineering and construction.
 No experience is required, just a genuine passion.
-Package deals include bamboo classes, daily yoga, comfortable accommodations, and meals with strictly organic, vegan, locally sourced ingredients.
+Package deals include bamboo classes, daily yoga, comfortable accommodations, and meals with strictly organic, vegan, and locally-sourced ingredients.

 Bamboo school starts here